arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/README.md

 [Running Foxx in a cluster](Cluster.md) and how it is different from Foxx on a standalone server.

+[Using development mode](DevelopmentMode.md) and how it is different from production mode.

 [Using authentication and sessions](Auth.md) to restrict access to your API and keep track of your users.

 [Bundling Node modules](BundledNodeModules.md) to use third-party libraries in your service.